FalseTragedian/Heirloom-Sort/README.md

 Heirloom-Sort.py

-Authors: Geoff Bell (FalseTragedian), Alex Bridges, Ryan David Simpson
+Authors: Geoff Bell (FalseTragedian), Alex Bridges (alexbridges97), Ryan David Simpson (ryansimpsonn)

 A Python script to use Mistral AI to sort a given directory of images into subdirectories.